|I heard you, people who wanted a less-sweet Barbarian. :)|

 When Andaric awoke a third time, he couldn’t turn his head or move his arms and legs.
-They had tied him to a bed of some sort.
+They had shackled him to a firm bed.
 He peered out of the corner of his eye at the man leaning over him, tending to his wounds.
-The healer had close-cropped, very neat hair, and was wearing a close-fitting short-sleeved tunic made of a very thin light blue fabric.
-He had attached a transparent cord to Andaric’s arm with a needle again, administering some sort of healing potion apparently.
+The healer had close-cropped, immaculate hair, and was wearing a close-fitting short-sleeved tunic made of a thin light blue fabric.
+He had attached a transparent cord to Andaric’s arm with a needle, apparently administering a healing potion.

 The man noticed Andaric’s glare and said something in their language.
 Whatever it was sounded non-threatening, so Andaric relaxed a bit as the man continued healing him.
-The room was very bright with the torchlights behind the glass in the ceiling, and almost everything in the room was made of some sort of shiny silver metal.
+The torchlights in the ceiling were blinding, and almost everything in the room was made of a shiny silver metal.

 The man asked him a question, but Andaric didn’t respond.
 He didn’t feel like trying to communicate that he didn’t speak their language.
 The healer gave up waiting for an answer and moved to the other side of the table, checking some things around the area of the needle wound they’d given him in his left arm.

-They obviously felt he was a danger of some sort, and probably thought he’d been responsible for maiming the girl on the beach, so why bother patching him up?
+They obviously felt he was a danger, and probably thought he was responsible for maiming the girl on the beach, so why bother patching him up?
 It didn’t make sense, but at the moment Andaric was too exhausted to resist.
 Besides, he would need this curing in order to escape the prison later.
-As soon as they let their guard down he would figure out a way to get out without them getting a chance to use their advanced poisons, arrows, and lightning weapons on him.
+As soon as they let their guard down, he would figure out a way to get out without them getting a chance to use their advanced poisons, arrows, and lightning weapons on him.

-Guards entered the room with a chair that rolled on wheels.
-A tall, muscular fellow stationed himself at the door with a weapon readied in his hand, and two men stood on each side of Andaric’s bed to release his bindings.
-They shackled his wrists together and moved him to a sitting position.
-Andaric didn’t resist—now was not the time, while four guards were holding him and a fifth one on high alert by the door.
-He only wanted to get free, not stage a full-on battle to the death with guards who had poisoned needles, and exploding hand weapons.
+The guard left, then returned with more guards and a chair that rolled on wheels.
+A tall, muscular fellow stationed himself at the door with a weapon readied in his hand while the others released Andaric’s bed bindings.
+When they chained his wrists together and moved him to a sitting position, Andaric didn’t resist—now was not the time, while four guards were holding him and a fifth one on high alert by the door.
+He only wanted to get free, not stage a full-on battle to the death with guards who had poisoned needles and exploding hand weapons.

 They took him into a barren dining room and rolled him to the table.
 The tall captain followed with his weapon to block the doorway.
 Were they going to feed him a meal now?
 He hoped so, because he was starved.
 And he needed to regain his strength to fight them if they tried to execute him or impede his escape later that night.

 A woman walked in.
 A ruler of some sort, escorted by another guard.
 No, they weren’t feeding him a meal, but they were definitely feeding him a feast for the eyes.
 Unbound wavy hair the color of shiny, pure gold tumbled down her back.
-She had beautiful green eyes painted with perfect black lines, and shiny red-painted lips.
+She had beautiful green eyes painted with perfect black lines and shiny red-painted lips.
 Full, ripe breasts strained against her tight-fitting shirt.
-She wore a short coat over her shirt and a shockingly short skirt, both of which were in the style of a man’s apparel.
-Yet...on her the masculine clothing looked somehow feminine and stunning.
-She had big, strong hips, beautiful thick, smooth legs, and the sexiest black shoes he’d ever seen.
+She wore a little coat and a shockingly short skirt, both of which were in the style of a man’s apparel.
+Yet…on her, the masculine clothing looked somehow feminine and stunning.
+She had wide, strong hips, beautifully thick, smooth legs, and the sexiest black shoes he’d ever seen.

 Whatever Kaiya was expecting to see was not exactly what greeted her when she entered the interrogation room.
-The suspect wasn’t a gnarly, disgusting Neanderthal; he was a fricking cover model for a romance novel, covered in solid muscle head to toe.
-He had a long mane of unruly, sun-bleached blond hair and a scraggly, unkempt beard, but he was clearly mind-numbingly handsome beneath his scruff and mess.
+The suspect wasn’t a gnarly, disgusting Neanderthal; he was a fricking Adonis, with gorgeous sun-bleached blond hair and a body covered in solid muscle head to toe.
+His long mane was a tangled mess and his overgrown beard desperately needed a trim job, but he was mind-numbingly handsome beneath all that scruff.

-She seated herself at the table, laid her notebook and pencil down, and cleared her throat.
+She cleared her throat, seated herself at the table, and laid her notebook and pencil down.
 “Hello, I’m Ms. Martinez, psychologist for the Huntington Beach Police Department.”

-He watched her face silently.
-His eyes were a deep amber color, framed with thick, dark lashes and arching dark brows.
+He watched her face.
+His eyes were a light amber color, framed with thick, dark lashes and arching dark brows.